SkylineCommunications/dataminer-docs/connector-help/connector_help/UHP_Networks_NMS.md

 # UHP Networks NMS

-The **UHP Networks NMS** DataMiner driver can be used to retrieve information from a UHP Networks Network Monitoring System.
+The **UHP Networks NMS** DataMiner connector can be used to retrieve information from a UHP Networks Network Monitoring System.

 ## About

-This driver makes it possible to monitor the UHP Networks NMS, hubs and remote modems.
-The driver uses the **HTTP** protocol as a primary connection to retrieve data from the remote platform API.
+This connector makes it possible to monitor the UHP Networks NMS, hubs and remote modems.
+The connector uses the **HTTP** protocol as a primary connection to retrieve data from the remote platform API.

 All data in the element is read-only.
 It is not possible to configure the UHP Networks NMS via DataMiner.